fancybits/chrome-capture-for-channels/README.md

 See detailed installation/configuration instructions here:
 [Chrome Capture Thread](https://community.getchannels.com/t/chrome-capture-for-channels/36667/130)

-download the latest [release](https://github.com/dravenst/chrome-capture-for-channels/releases) for Windows
+Download the latest [release](https://github.com/dravenst/chrome-capture-for-channels/releases) for Windows

 ### usage

-a http server is listening on port 5589 and responds to these routes. the response is a webm stream with h264 video and opus audio.
+An http server is listening on port 5589 and responds to these routes. the response is a webm stream with h264 video and opus audio.

 - `/stream/<name>` for stream names registered in the code
 - `/stream?url=<url>` for other arbitrary URLs

 URL support includes www.nbc.com, slingTV, Google Photo album slideshow, and early testing support for directv

-setup a new Custom Channel using:
+Setup a new Custom Channel using:

 ```
 #EXTM3U